Jason Zaremski, M.D.

 About Jason Zaremski

-Dr. Zaremski is involved in the American Medical Society for Sports Medicine (AMSSM), American College of Sports Medicine (ACSM), and is a diplomat in the American Academy for Physical Medicine and Rehabilitation.
-He is an elected Board of Director to AMSSM and is a Fellow in the ACSM.
+I am an active member of the American Medical Society for Sports Medicine (AMSSM) and the American College of Sports Medicine (ACSM), and I serve as a diplomat in the American Academy of Physical Medicine and Rehabilitation.
+I am a former elected board member for the AMSSM and a fellow in the ACSM, AMSSM, as well as AAPMR.

 Accomplishments